sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-basic/mlb-hxe-setup-basic.md

 CREATE USER ML_USER PASSWORD Welcome18Welcome18;

--- Uncomment this if you don't want to be forced to update your password on the first connection.
+-- Use this if you don't want to be forced to update your password on the first connection.
--- ALTER USER ML_USER DISABLE PASSWORD LIFETIME;
+-- CREATE USER ML_USER PASSWORD Welcome18Welcome18 NO FORCE_FIRST_PASSWORD_CHANGE;

 GRANT AFLPM_CREATOR_ERASER_EXECUTE TO ML_USER;
 GRANT AFL__SYS_AFL_AFLPAL_EXECUTE TO ML_USER;